iconindicators/appindicators/README.md

     which (assumes the username \_\_token\_\_ and) prompts for the password (which starts with 'pypi-') and uploads the `.whl` and `.tar.gz` to `PyPI`.

-A directory called `venv` will be created and may be deleted, or otherwise will be reused on the next build/upload.
+The build/upload will create a virtual environment in `venv` which may be deleted, or otherwise will be reused on the next build/upload.

 ## Release to TestPyPI (and then Installing)